-Anything you owe is taken off the value of your estate, after any debts are repaid.
+Anything you owe is taken off the value of your estate.
 For example, the value of a mortgage would be taken off.

-Your will can also include instructions about:
+As well as instructions about money and belongings, your will can also include instructions about:

-- who you want to look after your children this person is called a legal guardian - your funeral plans - who you want to carry out the instructions in your will this person is called an executor.
+- who you want to look after your children this person is called a legal guardian - your funeral plans - who you want to deal with your estate this person is called an executor.